johnnymast/streamdesk-printdeck/README.md

 - Cool down your printer with by slightly caressing a stream deck button,

 ## Installation
-In the [Release](Release) folder, you can find the file `com.johnnymast.printdeck.sdPlugin`.
+In the [Release](Release) folder, you can find the file `com.johnnymast.printdeck.streamDeckPlugin`.
 If you double-click this file on your machine, Stream Deck will install the plugin.

 ## Source code